Beniasoff/A-hitch-hikers-guide-to-jupyter/README.md

 # To jupyter
 ### Short and long

-To run a server we first need to create a job here will use the srun slum command to do so
+To run a server we first need to create a job, here we will use the srun slum command to do so

 ```zsh
 srun --time=8:00:00 --mem=16G --gres=gpu:rtx2080:1 --pty $SHELL
 ```
 Change the time and mem parameters according to your needs and you can pick a gpu from list for pheonix here: https://wiki.cs.huji.ac.il/wiki/Phoenix_cluster_policy

-You will notice that you are now in a working node of the cluster since you will be running a notebook locally on a server in the cluster you need to create a tunnel to the allocated working node.
+You will notice that you are now in a working node of the cluster since you will be running a notebook locally on a server in the cluster you need to create a tunnel in a **new terminal**  to the allocated working node.

 <img src="https://github.com/user-attachments/assets/2bd6cf1d-06f4-480b-aa0a-1ee7459f8544" width="500" height="75">

-In this example I have been allocated the node "dumfries-010" which I would then insert in this command to tunnel to, this needs to be done in a **new terminal**
+In this example I have been allocated the node "dumfries-010" which I would then insert in this command to tunnel:

 ```zsh
 sh -J <your username>@bava.cs.huji.ac.il -L 8888:node:8888 <your username>@node